TheDev05/CARDIO/SandBox/Intuition.md

 a.
 Exist in row of not
 b.
 Exist in col or not
 c.
 Exist in 3x3 matix or not (IMP: use some mathematical tricks)

+# Leetcode: All Nodes at distance k

+For movement downward we have BFS, DFS etc but When we need to move upward we use `Map` to store parent values for each node so that we can know and traverse backward for every node to its parent.

+1. Store parent values in `parent map`
+2. Traverse radially outward, like ripple in water, note that any node can move in 3 direction downward left or right or upward.
+Use BFS and store all 3 values whhich is k distant from target node.